nkhanishvili/Spring2020IT1025/Lab 7/readme.md

 Include your executive summary here...

 # Python
-* Explain the difference between the shell and file editor in the IDLE in your lab readme.md file under the heading Python IDLE.
+* Upload screenshot of the program you created along with the run output.

-* Upload hellp.py to github.
+Based on the videos you watched about Python and class exercise, explain your understanding AND give an example of

-* Create a screenshot that includes your code and run of your code (move the windows side by side) and name the file: PythonIDLEHello.
-Upload to your lab folder on GitHub
+* A variable

-* Create the following heading: Code Examples below the heading Python IDLE.
-Provide an example of each of the following including a brief explanation of each:
+* An assignment statement
-A variable (Also include why the author uses the variable names spam, bacon and eggs?)
+* A function
-An assignment statement
+* Three data types

-A function
+# Command Line
-Three data types
+Upload screenshots for the Activity 3 to github

 # Conclusion
 Include your professional conclusion here...